jtackaberry/reaticulate/usage.md

       listening on
     * When set to *Source* it means that output events will be sent to the same MIDI channel the program change message came in on
+    * (Prerelease) The destination MIDI bus can be specified for more advanced setups.
+When *Source* is used, the destination bus is overriden but the destination channel will be the same as the source channel.
 * A delete button ![Delete
   icon](https://raw.githubusercontent.com/jtackaberry/reaticulate/master/img/delete_white_18x18.png)
   which removes the bank from the track